ashdavies/talks/whats-new-in-firebase/index.md

 ## [fit] Easy to use API

 ^
-The realtime database api is stupidly simple to use, and reacts to a callback interface allowing you to simply consume the data as it is received.
+- Simple api to use, callbacks allow data consumption as soon as its received.

 ---